Nitish8878/Uber_Trip-Analysis/README.md

 Surge Fee - The extra charge applied during high-demand periods.
 Helps in understanding surge pricing patterns and peak-hour demand.

 Vehicle-The type of Uber service used (e.g. UberX, UberXL, Uber Black).
 Used for analyzing vehicle demand and customer preferences.

+TABLE LOCATION TABLE

+The Location Table contains a unique LocationID for each area, mapping it to its corresponding Location name and City.
+This table helps in analyzing trip patterns by identifying the most frequent pickup and drop-off locations.
+It also supports geographic-based insights and trends in ride demand.

+LocationID-A unique identifier for each location in the dataset.
+It serves as a key to link locations to trips.

+Location - The name of the area or neighborhood where pickups and drop-offs occur.

+City - The city in which the location exists, helping in geographic segmentation and analysis.